RunMyProject/FrankStack/README.md

 - This order ensures Node.js, Spring API Gateway, and Ollama are ready before triggering Kafka and the booking saga.
 - Paths are relative to the root ~/Java/FrankStack/.
 - This table serves as a daily operational reminder to run the full AI + orchestration booking pipeline end-to-end.

 ---

+### FrankStack AI Quick Test Scenario

+### ⚡ Prerequisites
+- NVIDIA GPU with **8 GB VRAM** (if your machine allows)
+- **CUDA drivers** installed locally

+### Step 1: Start Small

+Test your system with a simple input to verify connections:

+    "I want a business trip to Paris!"

+Then add details as separate inputs, for example:

+    "departure tomorrow, return next Monday,"

+### Step 2: Full Scenario (if machine can handle it)

+Execute the full request in one go:

+    "I want a business trip to Paris!
+Budget 1000€, 2 people, departure tomorrow, return next Monday, 2 suitcases, travel by train, 4-star hotel."

+> Tip: Start small to ensure the AI responds without timeouts, then use the full scenario if your system is powerful enough.

+---

+**Expected Behavior:**

+- SSE streaming shows real-time updates of saga execution
+- Booking context stored in Hazelcast and retrieved correctly
+- Node.js server communicates with Ollama AI backend
+- React front-end receives structured JSON response
+- AI returns a complete travel plan matching user request

+---